Augur Review: Decentralized Prediction Markets on a Blockchain

 If there is a challenge to the reported outcome, the challenging reporter is required to stake some REP to do so.
 Augur calls this staked REP a “Dispute Bond”.
 If the challenge is successful the proposed outcome will be reversed and the challenger gets the “Dispute Bond” funds returned to them.

 It is important to mention here that REP was not created to be, nor is it intended by the founders to be a stable source of value.
 It is a tool used on the Augur platform to accurately report the results of the events.
 As its name suggests it is meant as a store of reputation for those reporting the facts.
-The Augur team has made thei clear in the following statement:
+The Augur team has made this clear in the following statement:

 “REP is a token that comes with both responsibility and reward; it is not a currency.”

 Muddying the waters somewhat is the fact that in some ways REP does act like a currency, due to the fact that it is publically traded and has a monetary value.
 This is necessary since owning REP tokens is the only way to access the Reporter fees generated by the network.
-That said, it also needs to be mentioned that owning REP tokens at this stage should be considered highly speculative and risky.
+That said, it also needs to be mentioned that owning REP tokens should be considered highly speculative and risky.

 Price History of REP